jvranish/tanks/README.md

 - New players can join mid-game
 - Non-hosts can leave and re-join the game and pickup where they left off
 - No dedicated server needed, connections are Peer to Peer via WebRTC
 - Abstracts away networking and synchronization.
-This imposes some architectural constraints (the game must be deterministic, i.e. you can can use a pseudo-random number generator, but no `Math.random`), but free's you from worrying about the networking
+This imposes some architectural constraints (the game must be deterministic, i.e. you can't use no `Math.random`, you must use deterministic pseudo-random number generators instead), but free's you from worrying about the networking
 - Diagnostic tools for debugging de-sync issues
 - Saving replays